+Christ’s teachings continue to bring about powerful transformation and arouse the attention of all who study them.
 Nothing Jesus stated was ever more profound than His Sermon on the Mount.
+With searching wisdom, He peeled back the externals of hypocritical religion and addressed the issues that really matter.
 In the section of Scripture we’ll examine in this lesson, Jesus discussed the Christian’s relationship to the Mosaic Law.
-At the heart of His instruction is righteousness—the state of having sufficient grounds to stand before a holy God.